Curriculum as Manifesto

 Amidst the echoing calls proclaiming the end of times that overlap and jostle with the daily directives and imperatives from the workplace and the marketplace to keep things ticking, I have read some of the best writing and I have seen some of the best films, and I have had some of the best conversations strolling through Valencia's carrers cuadriculados, Madrid's ups and downs, and even across screens.
 The flowers are blossoming much too soon and I with them.

-I also can't seem to get rid of this mania of associating everything with everything, Italo Calvino with Thomas Nagel, Simone Weil with E.M.
-Foster and the Dalai Lama.
-I keep coming back to these constellations that form in my mind, that link together disparate pieces of humanity and that I can't help but find beautiful.
-And I have fun picking up each piece, turning it over, admiring it, and then placing it next to another, and then switching the order around, as if they were cards shuffled into a deck.
+I also can't seem to shake off this mania for associating everything with everything else, Italo Calvino with Thomas Nagel, Simone Weil with E.M.
+Forster and the Dalai Lama.
+I keep coming back to these constellations forming in my mind, that link together disparate pieces of humanity and that I can't help but find beautiful.
+I have fun picking up each piece, turning it over, admiring it, and then placing it next to another, and then switching the order around, as if they were cards shuffled into a deck.
 Or the stones and sea shells that make up my rock collection.

-When I was seventeen, I chose where to do my undergraduate studies because of a curriculum.
-As lost as I was at the time, I sensed that there was something special about the year-long residential Structured Liberal Education (SLE).
-Over a decade later, I continue to revisit the films, books, poems, and essays that I discussed, skimmed, loved, barely understood that composed the SLE curriculum.
+When I was seventeen, I chose my future university based on a curriculum.
+As lost as I was at the time, I sensed that there was something special about the year-long residential program, Structured Liberal Education (SLE).
+Over a decade later, I continue to revisit the films, books, poems, and essays that I discussed, loved, barely understood, just skimmed, during SLE.
 It's a program that has been critiqued and questioned with cause.
-But, I have never found SLE's Western European focus to be a reason to shut it down, but rather it is a reason to make many more and different SLEs that feature other texts, other films, other faiths.
+But I have never found SLE's Western European focus to be a reason to shut it down, rather it is a reason to make many more and different SLEs that feature other texts, other films, other faiths.
 A curriculum will always be exclusionary and limited and incomplete.
-I have seen many excellent teachers agonize over this—how to balance the quantity of reading, the limited time of a semester, the almost boundless scope of any truly interesting subject matter, the obligation to evaluate and grade.
+I have seen many excellent teachers agonize over this—how to balance the quantity of readings, the limited time of a semester, the almost boundless scope of any truly interesting subject matter, the obligation to evaluate and grade.
 In my ideal curriculum, I would start by discarding the element of evaluation/grading and then, I would consider that which is perceived to be a weakness (i.e., the limitations imposed by time and attention) to be instead the strength of the lesson plan.
 Crafting a great curriculum really is an exercise in curation, like setting up an exhibition in a museum or gallery.
 These limitations, where we decide to start and stop, are what make a journey possible.
-And there should never be just one type of journey in life, but many different sort of journeys, charted by all sorts of people.
+And there should never be just one type of journey in life, but many different sorts of journeys, charted by all sorts of people.

 Driven Out of Our Minds: a mini-curriculum for 2026 and beyond